MIDA-group/CoMIR/scripts/readme.md

 ### Convert N channels (e.g. RGB) images to grayscale (N-d to 1-d)

 **Description:** Converts multichannel images, for instance RGB images, to grayscale.
-The transformation is done by computing the principal components of a pair of images and then reducing the dimension of both images.
+The transformation is done by computing the principal components of each image per pixel.
 The new images keep the same name and  are exported in the output folder.
 The output folder is created if it does not exist.
 The images sets are sorted alphabetically.

 **Requirements:** requirements.txt contains the needed python packages.